The Daily Dose/Tuesday, May 13, 2025

 Writing worth reading.
 Usually.

-The Diary of a Nobody – Sparrow is late for work.
+The Diary of a Nobody – Sparrow is a mess.
 Today’s Diary.

 ———